forta-network/docs/docs/cli.md

 ## enable

 Enable your agent and start execution on the Forta protocol by using `forta-agent enable`.
 By default, your agent is enabled when you deploy to the Forta protocol.
 Only use this command if your agent is currently disabled.

+## keyfile

+You can print out information about your keyfile, including its absolute path and address, using the `forta-agent keyfile` command.